 Last week, Leader of the Islamic Revolution Ayatollah Seyed Ali Khamenei called for the expansion of the Navy’s capabilities by making use of the country’s advances in other sectors.

-In a meeting with to commander, Ayatollah Khamenei said the Navy should enhance its capabilities both in terms of military gear and combat power.
+Ayatollah Khamenei said the Navy should enhance its capabilities both in terms of military gear and combat power.